richardtjornhammar/impetuous/README.md

  [11 10  2  8  0]]

  {'2.4': 2, '2.4.0': 3.0, '1.3': 5.0, '1.3.2.4.0': 6.0, '0': 0, '1': 0, '2': 0, '3': 0, '4': 0}
- {'2.4': 2.0, '0': 2.0, '1': 3.0, '3': 3.0, '0.2.4': 5.0, '1.3': 5.0, '0.1.2.3.4': 6.0}
 ```
-We can see that scipy, being the second dictionary output assigns the `values >0` to idendities that are unclustered (single digit strings).
-Furthermore we see the results are different for the well known hierarchy.
-The clusters `'2.4'`,`'1.3'` and `'1.3.2.4.0'` are the same whereas `'2.4.0'` differ.
-Know we need to figure out which one is correct.
-Reference tells us that `scipy` failed, but we will figure it out for our selves.

 # Notes